scrapy/scrapy/docs/topics/spiders.rst

        Using this method is preferable to using custom_settings when making spiders class hierarchies as parent custom_settings is shadowed but parent update_settings() can be called.

+   .. method:: closed(reason)

+       Called when the spider closes.
+This method provides a shortcut to signals.connect() for the :signal:`spider_closed` signal.

 here is an example overriding Spider.update_settings::